.jpg)

 Europe

 Many EU countries have adopted B2G e-invoicing mandates and are transitioning to CTC.
 Some countries like Italy, France, and Germany have already implemented CTC, while others like Belgium and Spain are planning to do so.
-The EU Commission has proposed the VAT in the Digital Age (ViDA) initiative to harmonise VAT collection within the Union.
+The EU Commission has proposed the VAT in the Digital Age (ViDA) initiative to harmonize VAT collection within the Union.

 Asia-Pacific

-India and China prefer clearance-based models with government approval, while others like Australia and Japan focus on Peppol-centric interoperability.
+When it comes to the APAC region, India and China prefer clearance-based models with government approval, while others like Australia and Japan focus on Peppol-centric interoperability.
 Malaysia plans to combine a hybrid centralized CTC model with the Peppol network.

 Middle East

-Leading the way in the region, Saudi Arabia began the implementation of nationwide e-invoicing in 2021.
+Leading the way in the Middle East region, Saudi Arabia began the implementation of nationwide e-invoicing in 2021.
 The government of the United Arab Emirates is preparing for the widespread introduction of B2B e-invoicing by 2026.

 Africa